koor-tech/handbook.koor.tech/docs/handbook/people-ops/travel.md

 - Create a trip folder and share notes on trip goal and plans
 - Upload daily pictures from the visits
 - Share daily learnings from the visit using a loom video with team
-- Setup regular calls with \[insert group email\] as optional for team to ask questions
+- Setup regular calls in the `#travel` Slack channel as optional for team to ask questions
 - Add product or program ideas from the trip to Gitlab using standard or emergency escalation process

 ## Expenses While Traveling